domrally/peekeasy/README.md

 ### javascript & typescript
-Javascript has built in support for the **proxy** pattern through its Proxy class.
-With the addition of typescript this allows for hiding a state pattern behind the proxy handler
+Javascript has built in support for the [proxy pattern](https://en.wikipedia.org/wiki/Proxy_pattern) through its [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) class.
+The addition of typescript allows for us to implement a classic [state pattern](https://en.wikipedia.org/wiki/State_pattern) to hide behind the proxy

 ### patterns